2024 Ottawa Redblacks season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2024 CFL draft took place on April 30, 2024.
 The Redblacks are scheduled to have seven selections in the eight-round draft.
 The Redblacks had seven selections in the eight-round draft.
 Not including traded picks, the team selected second in each round of the draft after finishing second-last in the 2023 league standings (The Redblacks won the season series with Edmonton).